jfnielsen/jfnielsen.github.io/index.markdown

 We would love for you to **contribute your own project to this site**!
 To do so, fill out this
 [Google form](https://forms.gle/y6FwNjr2GR6E6Dg96)
-and we will add the information to the [Projects](/projects/) section on this site.
+and we will add the information to this site.

-Also check out the [News](/news/) section for the occasional blog post.

 <!--
 {% for post in site.pages %}